35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 Warning – hiking the Agua Volcano is not only more difficult than the Acatenango but it’s even riskier for security reasons.

-Local travel agencies can organize it for you and it will imply also hiring local police to escort the group, to “protect” you from potential assaulters which happen to be a real issue in the area.
+Local travel agencies can organize it for you, and it will also imply hiring local police to escort the group, to “protect” you from potential assailants, which happens to be a real issue in the area.

 33. Take a tour of Lake Atitlan

-Nestled among the Guatemalan Highlands of the Sierra Madre mountain range, Lake Atitlan is the deepest lake in Central America and it requires at least a week to enjoy it and explore all the tiny villages sitting on the coast.
+Nestled among the Guatemalan Highlands of the Sierra Madre mountain range, Lake Atitlan is the deepest lake in Central America.
+It requires at least a week to enjoy it and explore all the tiny villages on the coast.

-You will find the lake in the Sololá Department of southwestern Guatemala at only a 3-hour drive from Antigua.
-There are normally shuttle busses from Antigua that take you to Panajachel and then you move around the other villages by boat.
+You will find the lake in the SololĆ” DepartmentĀ of southwesternĀ Guatemala, at only a 3-hour drive from Antigua.
+There are normally shuttle buses from Antigua that take you to Panajachel, and then you move around the other villages by boat.

-I would spend at least a week exploring the local villages nestled between volcanos and hills and stay in one of the spectacular Lake Atitlan hotels.
+I would spend at least a week exploring the local villages nestled between volcanoes and hills and stay in one of the spectacular Lake Atitlan hotels.

 However, I understand that squeezing all the amazing places to visit in Guatemala in a couple of weeks is difficult.
 But worry not.
 There are tours from Antigua that will take you to the lake and back in one day so you can at least get the feel of it.